citation-file-format/citation-file-format/schema-guide.md

     identifiers:
       - type: doi
         value: 10.5281/zenodo.4813122
-        description: "The version DOI for this version, which has a relation childOf with the concept DOI specified in the doi field in the root of this file."
+        description: "The version DOI for this version, which has a relation childOf with the concept DOI specified in the doi key in the root of this file."
       - type: other
         value: "ar:1234/5678.ABCD"
         description: "The identifier provided by Archival Repository, which points to this version of the software."